hellobrian/brianhandotcom/src/pages/resume.md

 ### Indeed

-**Senior UX Developer**, May 2022 to August 2025 - Austin, TX
+**Senior UX Developer**, May 2022 to August 2025 in Austin, TX

-- Building user experiences in React for employers on various products at Indeed - Smart Sourcing, and Premium Sponsored Jobs.
+Focused on accessible, and highly maintainable user experiences built to help employers hire more easily using Indeed.com.

+**Key Contributions**:

+- **Drove $11.6M+ in revenue growth** by building and expanding frontend development for Premium Sponsored Jobs, including upsell flows and candidate management tools.
+- **Boosted employer engagement** by redesigning Smart Sourcing with new responsive layouts, a card-based UI, later adapted to Premium for more consistency between products.
+Implmentation of card-based UI alone contributed to 4% increase in employer outreaches to candidates.
+- **Championed accessibility**, collaborating across teams to ensure WCAG compliance and mentoring contributors on inclusive design practices.
+- **Led large-scale migrations** to Indeed’s design system, improving component reuse and reducing tech debt.

 ### FireHydrant

-**Senior Software Engineer**, August 2021 to April 2022 - New York City, NY
+**Senior Software Engineer**, August 2021 to April 2022 in New York City, NY

 - Building features for FireHydrant’s main web app using React.
 - Active Design System contributor.